EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

-For those familiar with [GENI](http://www.geni.net/) (others can skip to the [next section](#navigating-the-edgenet-portal)), a K8s service corresponds fairly closely to a GENI Slice.
-The major difference is one of perspective: a GENI Slice is defined in terms of the operator’s perspective (it is a bag to which the developer attaches resources) rather than from the developer’s (a service is an organized collection of execution instances which together deliver a service to the end-user).
-The K8s pod plays a role roughly equivalent to a GENI sliver.
-The rough equivalence is again primarily due to the operator vs developer perspective; GENI defines a sliver as a resource which is attached to a slice; K8s defines a pod as a collection of containers which form the unit of instantiable functionality for a service.
+For those familiar with [GENI](http://www.geni.net/) (others can skip to the [next section](#navigating-the-edgenet-portal)), a K8s service corresponds fairly closely to a GENI *slice*.
+The major difference is one of perspective: a GENI slice is defined from the operator’s perspective (it is a bag to which the developer attaches resources) rather than from the developer’s (a service is an organized collection of execution instances which together deliver a service to the end-user).
+The K8s pod plays a role roughly equivalent to a GENI *sliver*.
+The rough equivalence is again primarily due to the operator vs developer perspective; GENI defines a sliver as a resource that is attached to a slice; K8s defines a pod as a collection of containers which form the unit of instantiable functionality for a service.
 To see the difference, note that a GENI experimenter who wished to use K8s  to deploy and organize his or her